es1024/python-staged-programming/README.md

                            img[i + 1,j + 0] - 4 * img[i + 1,j + 1]
         return 0

+    @scale.native
+    def putchar(n: int) -> int: pass

 To differentiate from Python functions, we use the `@scale` decorator to denote Scale functions.
 Unlike Python, arguments and return types must be explicitly specified, which allows typesafe runtime code generation through LLVM.
 Scale supports integers, floats, booleans as basic types, and multidimensional arrays as the primary data structure.
 Scale's control flow consists of if statements, for loops, and gotos, behaving identically to that of Python.
-Scale supports function calls to
+Scale supports both function calls to other Scale methods, and also supports C functions by decorating the function with`@scale.native`.

-Scale uses the Python Abstract Syntax Tree (AST) as an intermediate representation
+Scale uses the Python Abstract Syntax Tree (AST) as an intermediate representation.

     def gen_square(x):